 Allison R. Bonander

 DR. ALLISON R. BONANDER, ASSOCIATE DIRECTOR OF SPEECH & DEBATE PROGRAM AND LECTURER, received her Ph.D. from the Department of Communication Studies at University of Nebraska-Lincoln in 2016 with a specialization in Interpersonal and Family Communication with a specialization in Women’s and Gender Studies.
 Her research focuses on sex communication, family communication with an emphasis on LGBTQ family structures, and gender, sex and sexuality studies.
 She is the Associate Director of the Speech and Debate Program, as well as the Director of Interpretation Events for the university's Speech and Debate Team.
-Courses she teaches include Comm 101: Communication in the 21st Century.
+Dr. Bonander recieved the Outstanding New Forensics Coach award at the 2017 American Forensics Association - National Individual Events Tournament.
+Courses she teaches include Comm 101: Communication in the 21st Century, Comm 380: Gender and Communication, and Comm 286: Business and Professional Communication.

 REPRESENTATIVE PUBLICATION AND CURRENT WORK: